-I live in Arizona- where it doesn’t often get chilly outside.
-In fact, if you live outside of Arizona, you may think we have hot, sunny weather all year long!
-In fact, that is not true.
+I live in Arizona where it doesn’t often get freezing outside.
+In fact, if you live outside of Arizona, you may think we have hot, sunny weather all year long.
+That’s not entirely true.
 We do get some cooler temperatures!

-Last night (January), temps dipped down into the 30’s.
-And there was a good layer of frost on our poolside lounge chairs this morning!
+In January, temperatures sometimes dip down into the 30’s.
+There’s even a good layer of frost on our poolside lounge chairs in the mornings!
 This is quite a change in winter weather from when we lived in the Reno-Tahoe area, but I welcome that change for sure.

 In any case, the “warmer” winter weather we have here in Arizona still calls for some hot comfort food once in a while.
 Chili is the perfect warm-you-up kind of meal.

 - canned diced tomatoes

 - tomato sauce

 *The complete, printable recipe with all ingredients and instructions is at the end of this post.

 In a large pot, add the ground turkey and heat over medium-high until browned.
 Remove the cooked meat from the pot and place on paper towels to remove any excess fat.
 Wipe any remaining fat from the pot and coat pot with cooking spray.

 Sauté onion, bell pepper and garlic; sauté until tender.
 Return the turkey to the pot.
 Add all remaining ingredients and stir to combine.
 Simmer 30 minutes to 1 hour.
 If the chili is too thick for you, add more water, and adjust seasonings as needed

 - Taste the chili after an hour of simmering.
 If it’s too thick for you, add a little water.
 If it needs more spice, then add more spice.
 The flavor of chili is all a matter of preference, so change it up as needed.